Squad number (association football): Goalkeeper numbering

-The first-choice goalkeeper is usually assigned the number 1 shirt as he or she is the first player in a line-up.
+The first-choice goalkeeper is usually assigned the number 1 shirt as they are the first player in a line-up.

-The second-choice goalkeeper wears, on many occasions, shirt number 12 which is the first shirt of the second line up, or number 13.
+The second-choice goalkeeper wears, on many occasions, shirt number 12, which is the first shirt of the second line up, or number 13.
 In the past, when it was permitted to assign five substitute players in a match, the goalkeeper would also often wear the number 16, the last shirt number in the squad.
 Later on, when association football laws changed and it was permitted to assign seven substitute players, second-choice goalkeepers often wore the number 18.
-In the A-League, second-choice goalkeepers mostly wear number 20, based on that competition having a 20-man regulated "first team" squad size.
+In A-League Men, second-choice goalkeepers mostly wear number 20, based on that competition having a 20-man regulated "first team" squad size.

-In international tournaments (such as FIFA World Cup or continental cups) each team must list a squad of 23 players, wearing shirts numbered 1 through 23.
-Thus, in this case, third-choice goalkeepers often wear the number 23.
-Prior to the 2002 FIFA World Cup, only 22 players were permitted in international squads; therefore, the third goalkeeper was often awarded the number 22 jersey in previous tournaments.
+In international tournaments (such as FIFA World Cup or continental cups) each team must list a squad of 26 players, wearing shirts numbered 1 through 26.
+Thus, in this case, third-choice goalkeepers often wear the number 26, or the number 23, which was the previous number of players allowed in a squad until 2021.
+Prior to the 2002 FIFA World Cup, only 22 players were permitted in international squads; therefore, the third goalkeeper was often allocated the number 22 jersey in previous tournaments.

 The move to a fixed number being assigned to each player in a squad was initiated for the 1954 World Cup where each man in a country's 22-man squad wore a specific number for the duration of the tournament.
 As a result, the numbers 12 to 22 were assigned to different squad players, with no resemblance to their on-field positions.
 This meant that a team could start a match not necessarily fielding players wearing numbers one to eleven.
 Although the numbers one to eleven tended to be given to those players deemed to be the "first choice line-up", this was not always the case for a variety of reasons – a famous example was Johan Cruyff, who insisted on wearing the number 14 shirt for the Netherlands.

 In the 1958 World Cup, the Brazilian Football Confederation forgot to send the player numbers list to the event organization.
 However, the Uruguayan official Lorenzo Villizzio assigned random numbers to the players.
-The goalkeeper Gilmar received the number 3, and Garrincha and Zagallo wore opposite winger numbers, 11 and 7, while Pelé was randomly given the number 10, for which he would become famous.
+The goalkeeper Gilmar received the number 3, and Garrincha and Zagallo wore opposite winger numbers, 11 and 7, while Pelé was randomly given the number 10, for which he became famous.